mindsharestudios/wp-quick-install/README.md

 A lightweight script which automatically downloads and install WordPress, plugins and themes you want.

-Simply download the .zip archive et go to *wp-quick-install/index.php*
+Simply download the .zip archive and go to *wp-quick-install/index.php*

 Changelog
 ================